You’ve decided to purchase some Irish-domiciled ETFs from the London Stock Exchange in UK.

 Even though Standard Chartered’s fees includes the stamp duties, you will not be charged that amount when your fees are deducted!

-The commissions that Standard Chartered charge are much higher compared to Saxo or Interactive Brokers.
+The commissions that Standard Chartered charges are much higher compared to Saxo or Interactive Brokers.
 However, this broker still has some other advantages.

 Foreign exchange fees